contentstack/cli/packages/contentstack-auth/README.md

 ## `csdx auth:tokens:add`

-Adds management/delivery tokens to your session to use it with further CLI commands
+Adds management/delivery tokens to your session to use it with other CLI commands

 ```
 USAGE